techmate-auk/plagiarism-detector/README.md

 - [License](#license)

 ## Features
-- Feature 1
+- Easy to use and generate report with source of copy content
-- Feature 2
+- AI enabled Plagiarim Detector
-- Feature 3
+- Remove Plagiarism with enabled Paraphrasing Tool

 ## Installation
 1. Clone the repository: